deb-intel/GramineTest/Documentation/index.rst

 - :doc:`Install Gramine<devel/building>` - Install Gramine from binaries on to the various supported versions of Ubuntu or install a Docker image with Gramine included.
 - :doc:`Set up the environment<environment-setup>` - Set up the Gramine environment to work with or without SGX and prepare a signing key.
-- :doc:`Run a sample application` - Run a sample application to ensure your environment is running correctly.
+- :doc:`Run a sample application<run-sample-application>` - Run a sample application to ensure your environment is running correctly.
-- :doc:`Configure` - Configuring Gramine involves creating a manifest file, setting up attestation, and performance tuning.
+- :doc:`Configure<configuration-index>` - Configuring Gramine involves creating a manifest file, setting up attestation, and performance tuning.

 Develop Gramine